shikha110/Indian-General-Election-2024-Results-Analysis-/README.md

 ```

--- Add new column field in table partywise_results to get the Party Allianz as NDA, I.N.D.I.A and OTHER
+-- Q Add new column field in table partywise_results to get the Party Allianz as NDA, I.N.D.I.A and OTHER
 ```SQL
 select * from partywise_results;